gajicav/ShoppingAppFinal/README.md

  ## Class Diagram Description

- **MainActivity:** The first screen that the user will see when the app loads.
-This screen will allow the option to enter costs/expenses.

- **RetrofitInstance** Bootstrap class required for Retrofit

- **HouseHold:** Noun class that represents a household.

- **Member:** Noun class that represents a member.

- **Payment:** Noun class that represents a payment.

-**IHouseholdDAO:** Hold household data.

-**IMemberDAO:** Hold member data.

-**IPaymentDAO:** Holds payment data.
+**Need to describe the different classes in the class diagram and what they do**

 ## Scrum Roles

-* DevOps/Product Owner/Scrum Master: Brayden Cummins
+* Project Manager: Alex
-* Frontend Developer: Will and Alex
+* Frontend Developer: Will
+* Backend Developer: Brayden Cummins
-* Integration Developer: Conrad
+* UI/UX Designer: Conrad

-## Weekly Meeting

-Teams Meeting Link: